 Scary!
 Jesus' conformation of Numbers 32:23.
 "Your sin will find you out."

 Now, I said that the author of this program understood this principle because before that program was completed, the man's wife had been murdered, his best friend was seriously wounded, the hero's mind snapped from the strain, so he ended up in a mental institution.
 And his children had to live with their stained reputations.
 The leaven of that sin began to reach out.

 We have to understand that it is God's purpose, because He is love, that He is going to do everything in His power to cover sin.
 He does not want people to be exposed.
 He will do everything He can to keep you from being embarrassed.
 But if we will not repent, then He will follow through with this principle.
 Because He loves you so much, He will embarrass you to tears to get you to repent.

 He will hold you up to shame and scorn, like He did to His loved one David.
 You know David would not repent after the adultery that he committed with Bathsheba.
 So, eventually, God had to send a prophet to bring him to repentance.
 Then He warned David that, "What you did was done in secret, but what is going to happen is going to be done right out in public."

 Oh, what we do means a lot—because there is a God who loves us!
 He does not want to see us as victims of our own sins.
 And He does not want to see people who are innocent victimized by things that we even do privately, in secret.
 There is no such thing as "the perfect crime."
-Never!
+It does not exist.
 The effect of what we do is going to show—unless a variable takes place, and we repent, and God is willing to cover it.